-Install Siege Stress Test on Ubuntu 20.04
+Install Siege Stress Test on Ubuntu 20.04: Best HTTP Load Testing

-Siege is an HTTP load testing tool that you can use to send hundreds of concurrent visitors on your website at once to check how it will perform under pressure and how much availability your server can provide.
+In this guide, you will learn to Install Siege Stress Test on Ubuntu 20.04.
+Siege is an HTTP load testing tool that you can use to send hundreds of concurrent visitors to your website at once to check how it will perform under pressure and how much availability your server can provide.

 Siege is a very easy-to-use and beginner-friendly tool.
 It just takes a few commands to install Siege on the Ubuntu server and a single command to start testing the performance of your application.
+In benchmark mode, it runs as fast as possible with no delays.

 Steps To Install Siege Stress Test on Ubuntu 20.04

-Install Siege on Ubuntu 20.04
+Install Siege HTTP Load Testing on Ubuntu 20.04

 First, you need to update and upgrade your local package index with the command below: